mongodb/mongo/src/mongo/executor/README.md

 execute any work scheduled on the executor.
 * `ScopedTaskExecutor`: wraps a `TaskExecutor` and cancels any outstanding operations on destruction.
+* `PinnedConnectionTaskExecutor`: wraps a `TaskExecutor` and acts as a `ScopedTaskExecutor` that additionally runs all RPCs/remote operations scheduled through it over the same transport connection.
 * `TaskExecutorCursor`: manages a remote cursor that uses an asynchronous task executor to run all stages of the command cursor protocol (initial command, getMore, killCursors).
+Offers a `pinConnections` option that utilizes a `PinnedConnectionTaskExecutor` to run all operations on the cursor over the same transport connection.
 * `TaskExecutorPool`: represents a pool of `TaskExecutors`.
 Work which requires a `TaskExecutor` can ask for an executor from the pool.
 This allows for work to be distributed across several executors.